Free Fun: What you need to know about the Grey Cup Festival today | CBC News

 Free Fun: What you need to know about the Grey Cup Festival today

-The Grey Cup Festival gathers speed Thursday will a full line-up of events.
+Even if you don't have a ticket to the game, there's lots of ways to take part in the Grey Cup Festival.

-CBC is running a list of all free activities in the Grey Cup Festival everyday until game day.
+CBC is running a list of all free activities in the festival everyday until game day.

 River Cree Bungee Jump